ThomMoerman/ThomMoerman/README.md

 I'm a Junior Web Developer 💻
 </h2>

 I particularly enjoy creating interactive websites and am passionate about helping people solve problems through technology.
-As a junior, I'm always learning and looking forward to working on exciting projects with motivated teams.I particularly enjoy creating interactive websites and am passionate about helping people solve problems through technology.
 As a junior, I'm always learning and looking forward to working on exciting projects with motivated teams.

 ### 🤝 Connect with me: